alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part2.md

 ##### Retrieve the Key

-- Use the Azure CLI to retrieve the key from the Key Vault:
+- Use AZ CLI to retrieve the key from the Key Vault:
   ```bash
   az keyvault key show --vault-name <key-vault-name> --name myKey
   ```